bastosmichael/graphql-hello-world/README.md

 # graphql-hello-world

-To test the server run
-`npm run start`
+Install with `npm install` then to test the server run `npm run start`

 Then visit http://0.0.0.0:4000/graphql

-Followed by trying the query
+Followed by trying the query in playground
 ```
 query {
  hello